IamSoo/iamsoo/README.md

 ### Open Source: 👷
 I do work in some open source projects.
-I designed the initial infrastructure of https://kuulie.com/ which my friends own.
+I designed and developed the initial infrastructure of https://kuulie.com/ which my friend owns.

 ### Interests(Work related):
 I like to design, plan and discuss about bigdata stack & the recent trends.
 Like spark, flink, kafka, hudi etc